-More often than not, furnace issues can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace issues can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., under ten years — odds are highly likely that any issues it has can be solved through repair.
 Additionally, if your furnace is still heating your Toronto area home efficiently (your HVAC professional can help you verify this), then it is still probable that you will repair it.
 Typically, as long as you are not seeing a continuous increase in your heating bills with continual usage and your home is not having issues with uneven heating, your furnace is functioning efficiently.
 A good general rule of thumb relating to furnace repairs is that if the repairs you must get are less than one-third of the expense of a new heating system and your furnace is in the first half of its anticipated lifetime, repair is likely your best option.
 Remember that even if you are experiencing a reduction in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Toronto home’s ductwork to see if he thinks these solutions could boost the efficiency of your furnace.
 Talk to Service Experts Commercial HVAC about scheduling regular furnace maintenance, which will keep your furnace functioning its best and help you avoid further repairs or drops in efficiency.

 When Replacement Is Best